-The required proton cutoff energy under this scenario is rather low given that we expect energies well in excess of 1012 eV to be produced in young SNRs, but it is possible that a low shock speed has resulted in a low maximum energy (e.g., Reynolds 2008).
-Of potentially greater concern is that the preshock density required under this scenario is more than two orders of magnitude larger than that inferred from the X-ray spectrum.
-Similar discrepancies have been identified for several γ -ray emitting SNRs associated with OH masers (which imply an interaction between the SNRs and surrounding molecular clouds, thus making π^0 -decay a likely production mechanism), and it has been suggested that this could be the result of a clumpy SNR shell in which only the lower-density interclump medium is responsible for the X-ray emission while all of the gas participates in the γ -ray production (Castro & Slane 2010).
+the X-ray emission while all of the gas participates in the γ -ray production (Castro & Slane 2010).
 No maser emission has been reported for MSH 11-62, and the remnant is not known to be interacting with dense material.
-Thus, while this scenario cannot be ruled out, it does not have strong supporting evidence outside of the γ -ray emission.
+Thus, while this scenario cannot be ruled out, particularly since the production of masers requires a rather narrow range of physical conditions, it does not have strong supporting evidence outside of the γ -ray emission.
 Searches for evidence of interactions between MSH 11-62 and molecular clouds are of particular importance to further address this picture.

 For at least some SNRs, the observed γ -ray emission appears to be dominated by IC emission from an energetic population of electrons (e.g., Ellison et al. 2010).
 We have considered such a scenario for MSH 11-62 by fixing the ambient density at the value implied by the X-ray measurements, and allowing the normalization and shape of the electron spectrum to vary.
 We find that for a distance of 5 kpc, the total electron energy required to produce the γ -ray emission through IC scattering of CMB photons is 8×10^{49} erg.
-The magnetic field required to fit the radio emission from the SNR shell is $B = 2.0 \mu$ G. The model, shown in Figure 10 (bottom), requires a super-exponential cutoff of the electron spectrum
+The magnetic field required to fit the radio emission from the SNR shell is $B=2.0\mu G$.
+The model, shown in Figure 10 (bottom), requires a super-exponential cutoff of the electron spectrum

-$$N_e \propto E_e^{-\alpha_e} \exp(-\frac{E_e}{E{cut.e}})^b$$ (1)
+$$N_e \propto E_e^{-\alpha_e} \exp(-\frac{E_e}{E{cut.e}})^b \tag{1}$$

 Model parameters are given in Table 2.
-In particular, we find $E{cut,e} = 0.9$ TeV, which is quite low given the rather low magnetic field.
-Since all realistic acceleration models that produce energetic nonthermal electrons in SNRs also accelerate ions, the total energy budget implied by these results would exceed the available energy of the SNR blast wave for $k{e-p} \sim 10^{-2}$ if the remnant distance is 5 kpc.
+In particular, we find $E{cut,e}=0.9$ TeV, which is quite low given the rather low magnetic field.
+Since all realistic acceleration models that produce energetic nonthermal electrons in SNRs also accelerate ions, the total energy budget implied by these results would exceed the available energy of the SNR blast wave for $k{e-p}\sim 10^{-2}$ if the remnant distance is 5 kpc.